Android-PowerUser/Windroid_11/README.md

 chmod +x ./Win11
 ./Win11
 ```
-Unpacking the SD card takes over 24 hours because write permission for each file is passed to Termux individually.
+Unpacking on the SD card takes over 24 hours because write permission for each file is passed to Termux individually.
+Termux is WITHOUT Phantom_Process_Killer (Android 12+) stable enough for this, but if you have you should use a PC or MicroSD to OTG adapter for the unpacking.

 ### To download and install it on the internal Storage (Termux Home)
 ```
 termux-setup-storage